vafast/llm-proxy-on-cloudflare-workers/README.md

 This project is under active development and has the following known issues and limitations:

-- **Limited Testing:** The project currently lacks comprehensive test coverage.
-This may lead to unexpected behavior or bugs.
 - **Incomplete Provider Support:** Not all LLM providers are fully supported.
 Some providers may have limited feature support or may not be supported at all.
-- **Insufficient Validation:** Thorough validation of the behavior against different providers and inputs is not yet completed.
-- **Error Handling:**: Error handling could be more robust.
-Some errors may not be caught or reported properly.